-What is HPP?
+What is HTTP Parameter Pollution, or HPP?

-First, let us answer the burning question: what is HTTP Parameter Pollution?
-In simple words, this vulnerability occurs when query parameters in an HTTP request are supplied to an application in such a crafted manner that it processes the request in an unnatural way, leading to disastrous outcomes.
-But here's the catch: most applications crash or spew out error messages when such unexpected inputs are encountered, but in the case of applications vulnerable to HPP malicious inputs are processed as though nothing unusual has happened.
+But here's the catch: most applications crash or spew out error messages when such unexpected inputs are encountered, but in the case of applications vulnerable to HPP, malicious inputs are processed as though nothing unusual has happened.
 But the results are the ones that cause the damage.

-There are no strict standards when it comes to HTTP parameters and how to interpret multiple inputs.
-RFC 3986 for "Uniform Resource Identifier (URI): Generic Syntax" mentions that a query is just a URI component which is used to fetch or point to a resource to whatever is located at that URI.
-When an application's intended query format is twisted, the developers might not have taken that into account, resulting in twisted outputs.
+When an application's intended query format is twisted, the developers might not have considered it, resulting in twisted outputs.
 All of this depends on the parsing of HTTP requests and the related query parameters, about which the developers might be unaware and unintentionally leave their products vulnerable to HPP.

 Understanding HPP

-Let us take an example of a real-life HPP bug we encountered in a very popular app.
-It used OTP-based authentication where a user supplied an email and an OTP was sent to the specified email.
-Upon entering the OTP on the next screen, login was granted.
+Let us take an example of a real-life HPP bug we encountered in a popular app.
+It used OTP-based authentication, where a user supplied an email, and an OTP was sent to the specified email.

 {

 "email" : "[email protected]",

 "gen_otp" : "yes",